Murder of Jaidyn Leskie: In the media

 The disappearance and death of Jaidyn Leskie has featured in several television programs, podcasts and scholarly articles.

 The case has been the focus of episodes of podcasts Unresolved and Australian True Crime Podcast.

 In 2021, Channel 9 aired Jaidyn Leskie: Little Boy Lost.
 Notably, this program featured Greg Domaszewicz's first television interview in 20 years.
-This documentary also featured a 'round table' discussion on the case with former homicide detective Rowland Legg, who led the police investigation into Jaidyn's death; Dr. Elise Rosser, who has researched and written on the Leskie case; investigative journalist Keith Moor, a main journalist on the case; and former NSW Supreme Court judge, The Honorable Anthony Whealy, QC.
+This documentary also featured a 'round table' discussion on the case with former homicide detective Rowland Legg, who led the police investigation into Jaidyn's death; Dr. Elise Rosser, who has researched and written on the Leskie case; investigative journalist Keith Moor, a main journalist on the case; and former NSW Supreme Court judge, The Honourable Anthony Whealy, QC.